| || || ||

 - You won't 'see us naked in Michigan' for the Summer Solstice because we're here and open regular hours.

 - July Fourth is the very best holiday in the very best country ever!
 We can't tell you about our wonderful and copious fireworks because they are not legal in Wisconsin.
 The bike shop is open from noon until five.

 - Bastille Day .Our good friends at Rainbow Jersey bike shop in Milwaukee (no relation) make a bigger thing of this than we do.
 We are open regular hours and it's one of the few times we seek out a television (to watch le Tour).
 We could probably find a couple of firecrackers for you if you feel strongly about it.
 Regular hours.

-- Labor Day is the holiday when you decide that you need a car rack installed right now because the kids are rambunctious.
+- Labor Day is the holiday when you decide that you need a car rack installed right now because your children are rambunctious.
 We can do that.
 See you between noon and five pm.

 - Autumnal Equinox we're here for regular hours but with markedly less joie de vivre than we once displayed (see Vernal Equinox) as our staff is presently deficient of Wiccans.

 - Reynolds and Easton eat your hearts out!
 Other tube mills don't get a holiday but Columbus sure does.
 Rudi Giuliani and the Pope will join us in celebrating Columbus Day, regular hours. (oh, I suppose St Vitus' Day but you can't really call that a holiday) Don't hold your breath waiting for Dedaccai Day, Tange Day or True Temper Day.
 Forza Italia!

 - Halloween we're open regular hours but we dress for Haloween at breakfast.
 Arlington doesn't do mayhem Did we mention the candy yet?
 Our sales counters always have topical treats on holidays.